Intermediate25 min readPackaging

 Siemens HMI Integration Example for Packaging Automation

 Complete working example demonstrating HMI Integration implementation for Packaging Automation using Siemens TIA Portal.
-This code has been tested on S7-1200 hardware.
+Follows Siemens naming conventions.
+Tested on S7-1200 hardware.

 // Siemens TIA Portal - Packaging Automation Control